 The digiBLAST is a Dutch handheld that was released in 2005.
 The device was initially developed by the Grey Innovation a commercialisation technology company based in Australia.

-For the European release, Grey Innovation partnered with Nikko, a Dutch company that primarily manufactures radio-control toy cars.
-The digiBLAST finally launched in November 2005 simultaneously in Netherlands, France, Italy, Turkey, Spain and Luxembourg, just in time for the holiday.
+For the European release, Grey Innovation partnered with Nikko, a Dutch company located in the city of Breda that primarily manufactures radio-control toy cars.
+The digiBLAST finally launched in November 2005 simultaneously in the Netherlands, France, Italy, Turkey, Spain and Luxembourg, just in time for the holiday.
 Grey Innovation and Nikko were confident that the handheld would sell around 200,000 units around Christmas.

 The handheld was advertised as followed: ‘Once every few years, technological progress is responsible for a total turnaround in the toy industry.
 Now, it’s digiBLAST’s turn.
 A personal and mobile multimedia platform for children.
 In hand size and entirely in Dutch.
-This puts the mobile technology of the adult world within reach of kids.
+This puts the mobile technology of the adult world attainable kids.
 All in one device; safe, sturdy and impact-resistant.’

-Although a heavy marketing campaign, praising the multimedia capacity of the device, the digiBLAST was not able to create any buzz around its release.
-The final nail on the coffin was a shortage of chip around the time of the release making the console and the games hard to obtain.
+Although a heavy marketing campaign, praising the multimedia capacity of the device, the digiBLAST was unable to create any buzz around its release.
+The digiblast made the same mistake as Philips with their CD-i by not wanting to sell the digiblast as a pure game console, but as a personal media centre.
+An unattractive fact for the young audience that the digiblast aimed at.
+The final nail in the coffin was a shortage of chips around the time of the release, making the console and the games hard to obtain.

 |Brand||Nikko Entertainment B.V.|